 During initial treatments, the relief you feel may begin to wear off after 24 to 48 hours.
 As circulation is gradually restored to the nerves, you should notice pain, numbness and tingling being reduced.
 The more severe your nerve damage, the longer it will take to achieve lasting results.

 Have you done research to prove the effectiveness of INF?

 As part of the Loma Linda University School of Allied Health Professions, we do rigorous research to test and refine INF and document our results.
-Patients complete clinical sensory tests, answer questionnaires and do an electromyography (EMG) test to assess muscles and nerve cells both before and after their 12 sessions.
+Patients complete clinical sensory tests, answer questionnaires and do a Neurovascular Index (NVI) test to assess muscles and nerve cells both before and after their 12 sessions.

 Can people do the technique themselves at home?

 Yes.
 During our sessions, we teach people how to do the therapy themselves at home.
 We want to give them that tool in case their symptoms return.
 We recommend doing therapy holds once or twice a day, for 45 minutes to an hour.
 And you always have the option to return to us for additional sessions.